-So, as we begin this year, here are 8 ideas that have helped me and my clients and will (hopefully) help you be better.
+So, as we begin this year, here are 8 ideas that have helped my clients and me and will (hopefully) help you be better.

 Goals, in and of themselves, are pretty much pointless.
 They’re just benchmarks we use so we know where we want to go.
 The real benefit lies in the journey on the way to achieving your goals.

-Because it’s during the process you learn things and pick up skills and strategies that you add to your repertoire of Useful Things™.
+Because it’s during the process you learn things and pick up skills and strategies to add to your repertoire of Useful Things™.

 Because once the ‘high’ of achieving your goal dissipates (and it always dissipates), you’ll still have all the skills and knowledge you picked up along the way that you can use in other areas of your life.

 But there’s another reason why loving the process is so important.
 It’s how most things in life work.

 Between where you are right now and where you want to be–the ‘before’ and ‘after’–there’s a period of days, weeks, months, and years of unsexy, boring stuff.

 It’s the stuff that won’t sell fitness magazines, diet books, or coaching programs.
 It’s the unsexy stuff.
 It’s the day to day grind type stuff.

 But it’s the stuff that matters.
 And it’s where progress happens–in that unsexy, boring gap.